rsnemmen/BCES/README.md

 Python module for performing robust linear regression on (X,Y) data points with measurement errors.

 The **BCES** fitting method is the *bivariate correlated errors and intrinsic scatter* (BCES) and follows the description given in [Akritas & Bershady.
 1996, ApJ](http://labs.adsabs.harvard.edu/adsabs/abs/1996ApJ...470..706A/).
-Some of the advantages of BCES regression compared to ordinary least squares fitting (quoted from Akritas & Bershady 1996):
+Some of the advantages of BCES regression compared to ordinary least squares (OLS) fitting:

 * it allows for measurement errors on both variables
 * it permits the measurement errors for the two variables to be dependent